learnbyexample/vim_reference/vim_reference_guide.md

 **Vim Reference Guide** is intended as a concise learning resource for beginner to intermediate level Vim users.
 It has more in common with cheatsheets than a typical text book.
 Most features are presented using a sample usage.
 Topics like Regular Expressions and Macros have more detailed explanations and examples due to their complexity.

 The features covered in this guide are shaped and limited by my own experiences since 2007.
-Fourteen years would seem a long time to have already become an expert, but I'm not there yet (nor do I have a pressing need for such expertise).
-The [earlier version of this guide](https://github.com/learnbyexample/vim_reference/tree/62eb9b8407904b26f07972a5a92b27d5e7eeaeb7) was written five years back and I still took more than three months to get it fit for publication.
-A large portion of that time was spent correcting my understanding of Vim commands, going through user and reference manuals, getting good at using built-in help, learning more features and so on.
+You might expect me to have already become an expert, but I'm not there yet (nor do I have a pressing need for such expertise).
+The [earlier version of this guide](https://github.com/learnbyexample/vim_reference/tree/62eb9b8407904b26f07972a5a92b27d5e7eeaeb7) was written in 2017 and I did an extensive rework to get it fit for publication.
+A large portion of that time was spent correcting my understanding of Vim commands, going through user and reference manuals, getting good at using the built-in help, learning new features and so on.

 ## Prerequisites

 I do give a brief introduction to get started with using Vim, but having prior experience would be ideal before using this resource.
 As a minimum requirement, you should be able to use `vimtutor` on your own.

+You are also expected to get comfortable with reading manuals, searching online, visiting external links provided for further reading, tinkering with the illustrated examples, asking for help when you are stuck and so on.
+In other words, be proactive and curious instead of just consuming the content passively.

 >![info](./images/info.svg) See my [Vim curated list](https://learnbyexample.github.io/curated_resources/vim.html) for links to tutorials, books, interactive resources, cheatsheets, tips, tricks, forums and so on.

 ## Conventions

-* This guide is based on **Vim version 8.1** and some instructions assume Unix/Linux like operating system.
+* This guide is based on **Vim version 9.1** and some instructions assume Unix/Linux like operating systems.
 Where possible, details and resources are mentioned for other platforms.
 * I prefer using **GVim**, so you might find some differences if you are using **Vim**.
 * Built-in help command examples are also linked to an online version.
 For example, clicking [:h usr_toc.txt](https://vimhelp.org/usr_toc.txt.html) will take you to table of contents for Vim User Manual. `:h usr_toc.txt` is also a command that you can use from within Vim.
 * External links are provided throughout the book for exploring some topics in more depth.
-* [vim_reference repo](https://github.com/learnbyexample/vim_reference) has markdown source and other details related to the book.
-If you are not familiar with `git` command, click the **Code** button on the webpage to get the files.
+* My [vim_reference repo](https://github.com/learnbyexample/vim_reference) has markdown source and other details related to the book.
+If you are not familiar with the `git` command, click the **Code** button on the webpage to get the files.

 ## How to use this guide